nilq/convnetmoon/README.md

 ---

-**[STATUS]** I'm remaking this masterpiece.
+**[STATUS]** I'm remaking this masterpiece - now with unit testing.

 ---

 The primary reason I'm making this thing is to express my eternal love to the MoonScript language.
 It is for educational purposes and for everyone to use.
 Being made in MoonScript will make ConvNetMoon(when compiled) able to work in any Lua environment(basically everywhere) ... which is nice.